 Is it the highest building of Poland or not?
-Well, that depends on the definition as the 212 meter tall building is just a bit smaller than the Palace of Culture in Warsaw with 237 meters height – but only including its spire.
+Since 2021 not anymore for sure, just think about the Varso Tower in Warsaw!
+And even before, that was depending on the definition as the 212 meter tall building is just a bit smaller than the Palace of Culture in Warsaw with 237 meters height – but only including its spire.
 Without doubts, it is the tallest building in Wroclaw and provides great views from the top!

 A funny comment we got on reddit was like this: „Why is the Sky Tower the best place to live in Wroclaw?
 Because then you do not see the Sky Tower!“…

 12. Monopol Hotel